baluwithu/sampleblog/readme.md

 If you want to code along with me, you will need to have a local PHP server running.
 You can follow my article here to get started with Homestead and create a fresh project.

-Otherwise, you can run the finished code and see how it all works by following the instructions here:
+Otherwise, you can run the finished code.